buroa/k8s-gitops/README.md

 ## ⛵ Kubernetes

+There is a template over at [onedr0p/flux-cluster-template](https://github.com/onedr0p/flux-cluster-template) if you wanted to try and follow along with some of the practices I use here.

 ### Installation

 This semi hyper-converged cluster runs [Talos Linux](https://talos.dev), an immutable and ephemeral Linux distribution built for [Kubernetes](https://k8s.io), deployed on bare-metal [Apple Mac Mini's](https://apple.com/mac-mini).
 [Rook](https://rook.io) then provides my workloads with persistent block, object, and file storage; while a seperate server provides file storage for my media.